CAHORE POINT TRAIL

 Cahore Point, County Wexford, Ireland

-The Cahore Point Walking Trail is a new cliff trail developed by Wexford County Council and the Ballygarrett Tidy Towns group.
-The walk is 2.4 km long, starting at Cahore Point Trail and linking up with the nearby Old Bawn Beach.
+The Cahore Point Trail is a new cliff trail developed by Wexford County Council and the Ballygarrett Tidy Towns group.
+The walk is 2.4 km long (almost 5 km of a looped cliff walk), starting at Cahore Point Trail and linking up with the nearby Old Bawn Beach.
 It is the idyllic trail to explore North Wexford’s stunning coastline, all while stretching your legs and breathing in the fresh, salty coastal air.

 That’s not all there is to see on the cliff walk.
 On a clear day in Cahore, you can see as far as Wicklow Head from the coast.
 The magnificent Cahore Castle is also visible along the route.
 The Tudor Gothic country house is certainly worth stopping by to marvel at.